 Unless your company is literally a one-person show, your role as a product leader includes stakeholder management.
 And including stakeholders in your product planning process is a key part of that.
 In today’s article we’ll take a look at which stakeholders need to be included in the product planning process, why they need to be included, and several tactics for including them.

 To manage your stakeholders, you must first understand who your stakeholders are and what they care about.
+You’ll probably want to conduct a stakeholder analysis to identify your key stakeholders, but here is a starting point.
 Your stakeholders are likely to be drawn from the following groups of people:

 The folks with titles beginning with a capital “C” or who have a VP or SVP on their business card definitely care about where the product is going, how it aligns with company goals, and the revenue implications of your product plans.
 Depending on the size of your company, they may have a lot of very specific opinions, or may only engage in very general terms.
 Regardless, if they don’t believe in you, you should probably be polishing up your resume.

 They’re selling what you’re making, so they care a LOT about what’s being built and when.
 They are on the front lines with customers and prospects and see first-hand when your product lacks key functionality that potential clients are demanding to close the deal.
 They know how the product is being received relative to the overall competitive landscape and don’t have a lot of patience for shortcomings that might prevent a sale.

 When customers complain, these are the people who hear it first and have to respond.
 They’re experiencing the pain points, dealing with unhappy campers, and will be pushing for less sexy changes that reduce support tickets and quiet the squeaky wheels among the customer base.